TMJ Pain During Perimenopause: Why It Starts (or Gets Worse) Now

 The Estrogen-TMJ Connection

 Here's a fact that doesn't get talked about enough: TMJ disorders already affect women two to three times more than men, even before perimenopause enters the picture.
-Researchers have spent decades trying to figure out why, and one answer keeps showing up — estrogen receptors.
+Researchers have spent decades trying to figure out why, and one thing keeps showing up: estrogen receptors.

 Studies have found these receptors in several tissues of the jaw joint — the disc, the cartilage, the lining.
-That means this joint isn't just a hinge.
-It's hormonally responsive, the same way your bones and your uterus are.
+The TMJs are hormonally responsive, the same way your bones and your uterus are.

 Estrogen helps your body build and maintain cartilage and connective tissue.
 It manages inflammation.
 It plays a role in how bone remodels inside the joint.
-So when estrogen drops — which is exactly what's happening during perimenopause — your jaw is one of the places that feels it first.
+So when estrogen drops — which is exactly what's happening during perimenopause — your jaw is one of the places that feels it.

-I'll be honest, the research isn't perfectly tidy.
-Findings vary depending on which tissue and receptor type gets studied, and scientists don't all agree on exactly how much the estrogen drop matters.
+The research isn't perfectly tidy; Findings vary depending on which tissue and receptor type gets studied, and scientists don't all agree on exactly how much the estrogen drop matters.
 But the pattern shows up again and again: your jaw is a hormone target tissue.
-If it started hurting or got worse in your 40s or 50s, that's worth taking seriously — not writing off as stress, and definitely not something to just live with.
+If it started hurting or got worse in your 40s or 50s, that's worth taking seriously.

 Why Now: What Else Is Changing?